-This edition was published by Avon Publications on October 28, 2014 and has 384 pages.
+This urban fantasy that was published by Avon Publications on October 28, 2014 and has 384 pages.

 First in the Hidden Legacy urban fantasy series set in an alternate world of Houston, Texas, revolving around the hot, hot interaction between Nevada Baylor, a private investigator, and Mad Rogan, an incredibly strong Prime.

 In 2015, Burn For Me won the DABWAHA Romance Tournament for Winner Novel with Strong Romantic Elements.